Rau238/policydrift-news/README.md

 # 🚀 NewsHub - Modern News Website

 A **fully functional, production-ready** news website built with **React 19** and **Supabase**.
-Features include complete authentication, article management with rich media, real-time comments, social interactions, admin panel, and a stunning modern UI with light/dark mode.
+Features include complete authentication, article management with rich media, real-time comments, social interactions, admin panel, dynamic site configuration, and a stunning modern UI with light/dark mode that works perfectly on all devices.

 ## 🎯 Quick Start